 “This means you either need to come out of pocket or miss payments, which can hurt your credit score,” says Schandelson.
 “You might also need to take legal action against the buyer for not paying, which can be costly.”

 Wraparound mortgages are generally better reserved for buyers in higher-rate environments.
 Although they can help buyers with poor credit, they aren’t the only option when rates are low: an FHA or USDA loan can be a solution.
 Not only do these types of mortgages have lower down payment requirements, but also, you might still be able to nab a competitive rate, even without good credit.

 On the other side, sellers having difficulty finding a buyer might want to consider alternatives to selling.
 Using the home as an investment property, for example, could still bring significant profit with a similar level of risk.

 A wraparound mortgage is a creative way for a buyer and seller to facilitate a transaction, but there are risks on both sides.
 Buyers will need to find the right seller who’s willing to work with their situation.
 Options might include a seller who’s having a difficult time unloading their home or one who’s facing the consequences of an inability to pay their mortgage.

-Once you find the property you want and an agreeable seller, the original lender will need to be contacted for approval, as well.
-Before moving forward with a wraparound mortgage, it may be wise to consult with a real estate attorney who can advise you on the risks.
+Once you find the property you want and an agreeable seller, the original lender will need to be contacted for approval as well.
+Before moving forward with a wraparound mortgage, it’s smart to consult with a real estate attorney who can advise you on the risks.